 Language Study: Students may want to use Winter Study to pursue language study.
 The Winter Study Committee will rely on the supporting Language Department to review the content and rigor of the program to make sure it's acceptable for Winter Study.

-Students should think through the organization of their project.
+Students should identify what they hope to learn and think through the organization of their project.
 They should address these questions: WHAT, WHY, HOW, WHERE, and WHO.
 What is the project about?
-How will the student do the work?
 Why should the work be pursued?
-Where will the student be, and who will help them?
+How should the work get done?
+Where will the student be?
+Who else is involved (interviews, outreach).
 For off-campus projects, the student must demonstrate the educational value of working elsewhere.

 4. Evaluation

-The Winter Study Committee requires a paper of at least 10 pages or its equivalent, such as a performance, a multi-media presentation, or an exhibition.
+The Winter Study Committee requires a research paper or its equivalent, such as a performance, a multi-media presentation, or an exhibition.
 A daily journal is not adequate.
-If a student is proposing a GROUP project, each participant will be expected to produce individual papers (i.e., written separately and addressing different topics) or demonstrate how they contributed to the joint project.
+If a student is proposing a GROUP project, each participant will be expected to produce individual projects or demonstrate how they contributed to the joint project.

 5. Weekly Structure

-Students are expected to be engaged in their project activities for a minimum of 26 hours per week.
-Students should outline the structure of their project, program or internship on a week-by-week basis (e.g., Week 1, Week 2, Week 3, Week 4).
+Winter Study independent projects are comparable to Winter Study courses, which require 50 to 80 hours of work over the 3.5-week period.
+Students should outline the structure of their project or program on a week-by-week basis (e.g., Week 1, Week 2, Week 3, Week 4).

 6. Budget